Thulium-Drake/ansible-role-firewalld/README.md

 Limitations:

-* Currently the role only supports the default 'public' zone, it will check if public is the only current active zone.
+* Currently the role only supports the default 'public' zone, it will check if public the active zone for the default network interface.
 If it is not, it will error out.
+This behaviour should be compatible with Podman or other container engines, but is not extensively tested.
 * The role does not support direct rules in FirewallD, as the Ansible modules used also do not support them.

 # Usage